microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 ![Watch](https://github.com/microsoftgraph/iOS-objectiveC-apple-watch-sample/blob/master/Images/WatchScene.jpg)

 > Note: This sample is just an idea, and meant solely to open up the possibilities for integrating Microsoft Graph into a number of different scenarios.
-As always, when constructing your own app in your organization you should ensure your own guidelines around security (authentication and app permissions) and app design are implemented.
-Also please refer to Apple's [watchOS Human interface Guidelines](https://developer.apple.com/watch/human-interface-guidelines/).
+As always, when constructing your own app in your organization, you should ensure your own guidelines around security (authentication and app permissions) and app design are implemented.
+Also, please refer to Apple's [watchOS Human interface Guidelines](https://developer.apple.com/watch/human-interface-guidelines/).

 Finally, this a work in progress and we'd love it if you could contribute to, and improve upon it, as needed. **Who Are You?** is a WatchOS 2.2 sample that uses the Active Directory Authentication Library for iOS for auth, and the Microsoft Graph endpoint for gathering user profile specifics.